phylum-dev/phylum-ci/CONTRIBUTING.md

     # Install the main dependencies only:
     poetry install --sync

-    # Alternatively, specific dependency groups can be installed at the same time.
+    # Alternatively, specific dependency groups can be installed at the
-    # It makes sense to add the "test" group now if new code is going to be added and tested:
+    # same time.
+It makes sense to add the "test" and "qa" groups now
+    # if new code is going to be added and tested:
-    poetry install --sync --with test
+    poetry install --sync --with test,qa
     ```

 6. Create a branch for local development: